cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 Public speaking has never been my forte.
 As a child, I often preferred blending into the crowd rather than standing out.[^1] However, I've since realized that in the pursuit of professional excellence, there is no way to avoid the public eye.
-Talent and hard work doesn't really matter if I can't properly package and present my work to the masses.
+Talent and hard work don't really matter if I can't properly package and present my work to the masses.
 I recently [defended my PhD thesis](https://youtu.be/Ub684G_aM5Q),[^2] so I want to take this time to reflect on what I've learned while delivering a few [technical talks](../talks.html).
-Upon reflection, I notice that the last 5 years of PhD have made me going from shaky voice and incoherent ramblings, to the point in which it looks like I'm confident at public speaking.
+Upon reflection, I notice that the last 5 years of PhD have made me go from shaky voice and incoherent ramblings, to the point in which it looks like I'm confident at public speaking.
 In this article, I sit over the shoulders of giants to tell you about some of the tricks I've learned from my own experience and also from great speakers.
 I'll walk you through some effective strategies for technical presentations.
-If you follow me, I've no doubts you'll be able to nailing your next one.
+If you follow me, I've no doubt you'll be able to nail your next one.

 **TL;DR:** I believe that the secret to delivering a great technical presentation is feeling in control.
 This enables the necessary confidence to communicate effectively, and it also helps to be perceived as an expert.

 <figure class="jb_picture">
-  {% responsive_image path: img/posts/2023/2023-06-22/circus.jpg alt:"Public speaking is a circus" %}
+  {% responsive_image path: img/posts/2023/2023-06-22/circus.jpg alt: "Public speaking is a circus" %}
   <figcaption class="stroke">
     &#169; Public speaking success is, like in a circus, about providing a unique and memorable experience to your audience.
 Photo of <a href="https://en.wikipedia.org/wiki/Cirque_du_Soleil">Cirque du Soleil</a> in Stockholm, 2023.
   </figcaption>